HOW TO SETUP AND USE YOUR STAGES POWER METER

 Go to Settings > Set Up Sensors > Select sensor from list and toggle on to save sensor.
 If multiple power sensors are displayed, confirm ANT+ ID matches the ID printed on the power meter sticker.

 The Stages Power Meter houses some heavy-duty technology on its PC board.
 Much of this technology comes from the rapidly evolving mobile phone industry, and as we gather more R&D data and further exploit the capabilities of the components of the Stages Power Meter we find incremental ways to make it better.
-Some are simple bug fixes, and others add additional features and functionality (like High-Speed 64hrz data collection).
+Some are simple bug fixes, and others add additional features and functionality.

 The long and the short: it is absolutely worth taking the time to check and update the firmware of your Stages Power Meter once per month.
 If there is an upgrade, it’s like getting our latest and greatest product for free!

 HOW TO UPDATE YOUR STAGES POWER METER FIRMWARE

 Download the Stages Power mobile App > Make sure you have a WiFi connection or good 5G service > Turn on your phone or tablet’s Bluetooth radio > Open the Stages Power App > Rotate the Stages Power meter one full revolution to wake the meter > Connect to the Stages Power Meter with the App > At this point, the App will notify you if there is a new firmware package for you to download and install > Install new firmware > Close App and cycle Bluetooth radio > Open App and reconnect to your meter > Check out your new features!